meguna/mff/README.md

   call the other individual getIngredients(), etc in RecipeInfo (since I needed the route params to call the functions).

+## July 24 - 28
+* I was having a big problem where an auth0 request would just be loading indefinitely and I had no idea why.
+I asked around on the forum, to no avail, and now it's been a few days trying to figure it out and the problem just disappeared.
+Huge mystery.
+I don't know what's going on but I'm moving forward for now.
+Will be really annoying if the problem reappears.
+Hopefully it won't.
+* Fixed some routing & redirect issues with App.js

 ## To Do Notes - immediate task
 * add middleware to handle authentication for fetch calls
   * move all fetch calls into redux?? think about it